Castle Bromwich

-Castle Bromwich (/brɒmɪtʃ/) is a large suburban village and civil parish in the Metropolitan Borough of Solihull in the West Midlands, England.
-It borders the rest of the borough to the south east, Sutton Coldfield to the east and north east, Shard End to the south west, Castle Vale, Erdington and Minworth to the north and Hodge Hill to the west.
+Castle Bromwich (/brɒmɪtʃ/; colloquially abbreviated to Castle Brom) is a large suburban village and civil parish in the Metropolitan Borough of Solihull in the West Midlands, England.
+It borders the rest of the borough to the south east, Sutton Coldfield to the east and north east.
+It borders Birmingham: Shard End to the south west, Castle Vale, Erdington and Minworth to the north and Hodge Hill to the west.

-It had a population of 11,857 according to the 2001 census, falling to 11,217 at the 2011 census.
-The population has remained quite stable since then; the 2017 population estimate was 12,309.
-It was a civil parish within the Meriden Rural District of Warwickshire until the Local Government Act 1972 came into force in 1974, when it became part of the Metropolitan Borough of Solihull.